Building a community dedicated to education excellence.

 The Medical Scientist Training Program application is available to all qualified U.S. applicants.
 After the UW School of Medicine receives the AMCAS application, applicants must submit an MSTP preliminary application by visiting the MSTP website.

-The deadline for submitting AMCAS applications was October 15, 2018 and applicants must have listed their interest in the UW School of Medicine M.D./Ph.D. program.
+The deadline for submitting AMCAS applications is October 15, 2020 and applicants must list their interest in the UW School of Medicine M.D./Ph.D. program.

 Monday, August 3–Friday, August 7, 2020